I Understand

 North East & Costa Smeralda

-For the well-heeled sailing fraternity, watersports enthusiasts and discerning holiday makers, the Costa Smeralda has blossomed into an enchanted playground.
-Encouraged by its success, other resorts have sprung up along the beautiful rugged coastline enhanced by a profusion of brilliant Mediterranean shrubs among some often astonishing rock formations.
-The translucent, unpolluted waters sparkle turquoise and away from the Costa Smeralda itself there are less expensive but equally beautiful places to visit with a relaxed friendly atmosphere.
+For the jet set, yachting enthusiasts and discerning holiday makers, the Costa Smeralda has blossomed into a luxury holiday destination.
+Encouraged by its success, other resorts have sprung up along the beautiful emerald coastline enhanced by a profusion of brilliant Mediterranean maquis among astonishing rock formations.
+The translucent, unpolluted waters sparkle turquoise and away from the Costa Smeralda, there are less expensive but equally beautiful places to visit with a relaxed atmosphere.

 Arzachena

-Arzachena is a busy service town en route from Olbia to Santa Teresa with a good selection of shops, banks, supermarkets, weekly market, bars, cafés, restaurants and pizzerias.
-A short drive southwest of the town towards Bassacutena are two of the island’s best preserved Tombe dei Giganti archaeological sites dating back to about 3,000BC and also La Prisgiona, a good example of one of Sardinia’s Nuraghe.
+Arzachena is a busy market town en route from Olbia to Santa Teresa with a good selection of shops, banks, supermarkets, weekly market, bars, cafés, restaurants and pizzerias.
+A short drive southwest of the town, towards Bassacutena, are two of the island’s best preserved Tombe dei Giganti archaeological sites dating back to about 3,000BC and also La Prisgiona, a good example of one of Sardinia’s Nuraghe.

 Baia Sardinia